ivvns/job-listings/README.md

 # About the Project

-Job listing website using PHP that resembles the functionality of Laravel.
+Job listing website built using PHP that resembles the functionality of Laravel.

 ## Features